Operational Data Graphics: A Visualization System for Infrastructure Teams

 Implementation

-Implemented 4 of 6 charts in full Vega.
-Each spec uses declarative data transformations, custom scales and axes, and precise mark encoding.
-Dark mode styling and hover interactions are defined in the spec itself—not applied via CSS after the fact.
+I delivered four of 6 charts in full Vega.
+Each spec uses declarative data transformations, custom scales and axes, and precise mark encoding—dark mode and hover interactions defined in the spec, not applied via CSS after the fact.

 Charts implemented